Delta Characters and Crystalline Cohomology: Introduction

 \section{Introduction}

-Let us fix a Dedekind domain $\Ou$ and a nonzero prime ideal $\mfrak{p}$ in it.
-Let $k$ be the residue field with cardinality $q$ which is a power of a prime $p$ and $\pi$ be a uniformizer of $\mfrak{p}A_{\mfrak{p}}$.
+Let us fix a Dedekind domain $\Ou$ with finite residue fields and a nonzero prime ideal $\mfrak{p}$ in it.
+Let $k$ be the residue field at $\mfrak{p}$ with cardinality $q$ which is a power of a prime $p$ and $\pi$ be a uniformizer of $\mfrak{p}\Ou_{\mfrak{p}}$.
 Let $R$ be an $\Ou$-algebra with a $\pi$-derivation $\d$ on it.
 Consider $X$ to be any scheme defined over $\Spec R$.
 In analogy with differential algebra, for all $n$, one defines the $n$-th arithmetic jet functor as

 where $W_n(B)$ is the $\pi$-typical Witt vectors of length $n+1$ for any $R$-algebra $B$ \cite{bor11a, drin76, Lars, joyal}.
 By \cite{bps,bor11b}, the functor $J^nX$ is representable by an $R$-scheme, which we will continue to denote as $J^nX$.
 In the category of $\pi$-formal schemes, $J^nX$ is precisely the arithmetic jet space constructed by Buium \cite{bui95}.